Healthdirect Free Australian health advice you can count on.

 Self-care at home

 At home you will need to brush your teeth twice a day with a soft toothbrush and a toothpaste containing fluoride.
-You should also floss twice a day.
-This gets rid of the plaque and bacteria that cause gingivitis.
+You should also floss your teeth twice a day.
+This helps get rid of the plaque and bacteria that cause gingivitis.

-Brushing your teeth correctly is important, and your dentist or dental practitioner will tell you the best way to do this.
+Brushing your teeth correctly is important.
+Ask your dentist or dental practitioner how to best brush your teeth.

-Without treatment, gingivitis can get worse and develop into a more serious form of gum disease called periodontitis.
-This can cause serious problems such as abscesses, loose teeth, receding gums and tooth loss.
-Periodontitis can be irreversible.
+Without treatment, gingivitis can develop into a more serious form of gum disease called periodontitis.
+This can cause serious problems such as:

 Symptoms of periodontitis include: